reactjs/react.dev/src/content/learn/synchronizing-with-effects.md

 ## What are Effects and how are they different from events? {/*what-are-effects-and-how-are-they-different-from-events*/}

-Before getting to Effects, you need to be familiar with two types of logic inside React components:
+Before getting to Effects, you need to be familiar with two types of logic inside React Components:

-- **Rendering code** (introduced in [Describing the UI](/learn/describing-the-ui)) lives at the top level of your component.
+- **Rendering code** (introduced in [Describing the UI](/learn/describing-the-ui)) lives at the top level of your Component.
 This is where you take the props and state, transform them, and return the JSX you want to see on the screen.
 [Rendering code must be pure.](/learn/keeping-components-pure) Like a math formula, it should only _calculate_ the result, but not do anything else.

 - **Event handlers** (introduced in [Adding Interactivity](/learn/adding-interactivity)) are nested functions inside your Components that *do* things rather than just calculate them.
 An event handler might update an input field, submit an HTTP POST request to buy a product, or navigate the user to another screen.
 Event handlers contain ["side effects"](https://en.wikipedia.org/wiki/Side_effect_(computer_science)) (they change the program's state) caused by a specific user action (for example, a button click or typing).